rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example5.md

 When you run the script, it generates a PNG file named Example5.png in the specified output folder.

 ### Resulting diagram:

-The Add-DiaNodeIcon function enhances the visual representation of nodes by incorporating icons and detailed information.
-In this example, each server node (Web, Application, and Database) is depicted with a server icon and a table listing its operating system, version, build, and edition.
-The nodes are organized within a dashed rounded rectangle labeled "3 Tier Concept," visually encapsulating the three-tier architecture.
-Connections between the nodes are clearly labeled with the communication protocols used (gRPC and SQL), providing a comprehensive overview of the web application structure.

 ```graphviz dot example5.png
 digraph Root {